Maroon and White Fun Run

 NEW!
 2025 Kid's Mile Course Map

-This year, the Maroon and White Fun Run introduces a kid's mile for participants aged 12 and under!
-The course map features a half-mile route entirely within Aggie Park, avoiding busy roads while keeping them in eyesight.
-Participants can complete the mile by lapping the route twice.
+In 2025, the Maroon and White Fun Run introduced a kid's mile for participants aged 12 and under!
+The course map featured a half-mile route entirely within Aggie Park.
+Participants completed the mile by lapping the route twice.

 What Do You Run For?